roycetech/rast/README.md

 vars - raw list of variables to be combined into multiple fixtures.

-rule -
-exemption/exclusions - rule defining variable combinations to be excluded from the test.
+rule - set of outcome paired with rule clause. exemption/exclusions - rule defining variable combinations to be excluded from the test.

 case -

-outcome - the left portion of a rule e.g. true: true&true
+outcome - the left portion of a rule e.g. `true: true&true`

 clause - the right portion of a rule